bchao1/shading/final_writeup.md

 }
 ```

-The final pass samples the texture map `diffuseColorTextureId_` at multiple screen locations and accumulates the sampled irradiance values to compute the resulting diffuse irradiance at a single fragment position.
+The final pass (shader defined in `shader_shadow.vert` and `shader_shadow.frag`) samples the texture map `diffuseColorTextureId_` at multiple screen locations and accumulates the sampled irradiance values to compute the resulting diffuse irradiance at a single fragment position.
+Since the texture map coordinates is in (0, 1), we rescale the normalized device coordinates (NDC) of the vertices to (0, 1) to get the (u, v) position and use it to sample the texture map.

 ```glsl
 // inside shader_shadow.frag